dcarpintero/rag-semantic-search-templates/README.md

 - [Weaviate](https://weaviate.io/): is an open-source vector database that combines vector search with structured data storage.
 It offers unique features like GraphQL support and the ability to create multiple vector indexes for the same data using different embedding models.
 This can be particularly useful when different aspects of your data require different types of semantic understanding.

 - [Milvus](https://milvus.io/) is another open-source solution that excels at handling massive vector datasets.
 It offers flexible deployment options (cloud, on-premises, or hybrid) and supports multiple indexing methods.

+## Reranking

+When implementing RAG systems, the initial vector similarity search often casts a wide net, retrieving a set of potentially relevant documents.
+However, these results might not always be ordered in a way that best serves our needs.
+This is where reranking comes in – a crucial step that refines and reorders the initial search results to improve the final quality of retrieved documents.

+A convenient starting point to experiment with Reranking is [Cohere Rerank](https://docs.cohere.com/v2/docs/rerank-overview) endpoint and the [Sentence Transformers](https://www.sbert.net/examples/applications/retrieve_rerank/README.html) framework.